pal-robotics/backward_ros/README.md

 This wrapper should make it very easy to integrate backward_cpp into your ROS packages.

+## ROS2

+There's a work in progress version in the foxy-devel branch.

 ## Integration of backward_ros

 Add backward\_ros to your package.xml `<depend>backward_ros</depend>`